segmentio/analytics-react/README.md

 }
 ```

 Once you've added a few track calls, **you're done**!
 You successfully installed `Analytics.js` tracking.
-Now you're ready to turn on any destination you fancy from our interface. 🎉
+Now you're ready to turn on any destination from our interface. 🎉

 ## 🎓 Advanced
 ### Typecheck